d-bl/MAE-gf/docs/bias.md

 * [mt-0228-s][T-0228-OG], [mt-0228-a][T-0228-OGy], [VI][T-0267-OGy]

 ### Crossed
 Take one unit of the Bias ground, place them in alternating directions, and cross at the corners.
-Click on picture.
 [![alternating and cross][pic-uni-yq2]][T-0248-yq2]

 ***